Center for Geospatial Research: Publications and Presentations

 In 2016 research from the Center was used to identify the coastal regions of the United States that were most at risk from sea-level rise due to climate change.
 This study was one of the first studies to have accounted for ongoing population growth when assessing the potential magnitude of future impacts.
 Minimally 4.2 million people at risk of inundation were projected to be at risk from sea-level rise in the continental United States.

 Researchers at the Center for Geospatial Research have helped students at the UGA Small Satellite Research Laboratory receive grants to build 2 satellites.
 These satellites will be the first satellites built, designed, and operated by the University of Georgia.

 NASA DEVELOP

-The Center for Geospatial Research is a regional node for the NASA DEVELOP national program and contributes significantly to climate change research.
-The center was published in the International Union for Conservation of Natures World Conservation Congress Publication.
-The study focused on ecological forecasting, reforestation and conservation efforts, and the Colombian primate Cotton-top tamarin.
+Since 2013, the Center for Geospatial Research has been a regional node for the NASA DEVELOP national program and contributes significantly to climate change research.
+This DEVELOP location specializes in spatial ecology projects under the supervision of Lead Science Advisor, Dr. Marguerite Madden.